appel/plexport/README.md

 # plexport
-Python script that connects to Plex, scans for defined playlists, downloads FLAC files and normalizes album art.
+Simple python script, cooked up by ChatGPT, which connects to Plex, scans for predefined playlists, downloads associated FLAC files and normalizes album art so it shows up on my NW-A45 walkman.

+Forks and pull requests encouraged!